-- a.
+- b.
 If the student is in the clinical setting, he/she will be asked to submit to drug/alcohol screening, according to the facility's policy in which they are attending clinical for the day.
 The cost will be incurred by the student.
 If the student refuses testing, he/she will be dismissed from the program.
-The student will not be allowed to drive their self from the clinical site, so another person will be called to drive the student from the clinical setting. - b.
+The student will not be allowed to drive their self from the clinical site, so another person will be called to drive the student from the clinical setting. - c.
 A mandatory assessment (at the student's expense) will be done at that time by a drug and alcohol counselor.
-A copy of the counselor's written assessment will be submitted to the student's file and the Executive Director of Nursing & Healthcare Education will be notified.
-The student must sign a release of information to the Executive Director.
+A copy of the counselor's written assessment will be submitted to the student's file and the Adult Healthcare Coordinator will be notified.
+The student must sign a release of information to the Adult Healthcare Coordinator.
 Refusal to sign a release of information will result in dismissal from the program.
-The counselor will send reports to the Executive Director on a continual basis as warranted.
+The counselor will send reports to the Adult Healthcare Coordinator on a continual basis as warranted. - d.
+When indicated by the counselor, mandatory treatment will take place in one of two ways: (1) out-patient follow-up; (2) in-patient admission. - e.
+The student may be allowed to continue in the nursing program.
+Any recurrence will result in documentation by a nursing instructor, notification of the Executive Director of Nursing, and dismissal from the nursing program.